 What tax is required to be paid on the estate?

 As mentioned above, inheritance tax may have to be paid on the estate.
 This is a tax levied against property, savings and investments above the value of £325,000.
 Depending on the nature of the estate, there may also be capital gains tax and income tax to be paid.
-The probate lawyers at Adams Law can advise on the particular tax liabilities of the estate in question.
+The probate solicitors at Adams Law can advise on the particular tax liabilities of the estate in question.

 What problems can arise?